 Frequently asked questions about the Retirement Marketplace

 Is the Washington State Retirement Marketplace a mandated retirement plan?

-The Retirement Marketplace is not a state-mandated retirement plan.
+Participation in the Retirement Marketplace is voluntary.
 As the name implies, it is an online market where small business owners and individuals can shop for retirement programs with no obligation to purchase.